DeepMind

 Quotes:

-To do so, we will define a set of evaluations called “early warning evaluations,” with a specific “alert threshold” that flags when a CCL may be reached before the evaluations are run again.
+“Analysis: Central to our model evaluations are “early warning evaluations,” to assess the proximity of the model to a CCL.
+We define “alert thresholds” for these evaluations that are designed to flag when a CCL may be reached before a risk assessment is conducted again.
 In our evaluations, we seek to equip the model with appropriate scaffolding and other augmentations to make it more likely that we are also assessing the capabilities of systems that will likely be produced with the model.
-We may run early warning evaluations more frequently or adjust the alert threshold of our evaluations if the rate of progress suggests our safety buffer is no longer adequate.” (p.
-3)
+We may run early warning evaluations more frequently or adjust the alert threshold of our evaluations if the rate of progress suggests our safety buffer is no longer adequate.
+We conduct further analysis, including reviewing model independent information, external evaluations, and post-market monitoring as appropriate.” (p.
+5)

 3.2.1.3 Description of how post-training enhancements are factored into capability assessments (15%) 25%

 The “safety buffer” quoted here likely refers to the assumption that capability evaluations are underestimating future capabilities, given post-training enhancements.
 It would be an improvement to make this more explicit.
-They also note that elicitation efforts must take into account a “growing number of possible post-training enhancements.”
+They also note that safety cases must take into account “capability improvements after the risk assessment”.
 More detail on this methodology, e.g. the enhancements used, or the forecasting exercises completed to assure a wide enough safety buffer, would improve the score.

 Further, more detail could be added on how they account(ed) for how post-training enhancements’ risk profiles change with different model structures – namely, post-training enhancements are much more scalable with reasoning models, as inference compute can often be scaled to improve capabilities.